danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-27-using-quicklook-with-swiftui.md

 }
 ```

-Setting the `url` property will make the `.quickLookPreview` modifier present the content at the provided url in a preview, in a way that suits the platform.
+Setting the `url` property will make the `.quickLookPreview` modifier present the image at the url in a preview, in a way that suits the platform.

 In iOS, the button presents the image in a full screen cover: